risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 ## Deployed verifiers

 All of our deployed verifier contracts implement the [IRiscZeroVerifier][IRiscZeroVerifier] interface.
-It is recommended that you use the [RiscZeroVerifierRouter][RiscZeroVerifierRouter], described below.
+It is recommended that you use the [RiscZeroVerifierRouter][RiscZeroVerifierRouter.sol], described below.

-### RiscZeroVerifierRouter
+### Verifier Router

 Calls to `RiscZeroVerifierRouter.verify()` will be routed to the appropriate base verifier contract depending on which version of the zkVM was used to generate the receipt.
 By using the `RiscZeroVerifierRouter`, your contract can accept multiple types of receipts, including batch-verified receipts and receipts generated with future improvements to the zkVM and proofs system.